 I don’t want to wonder if what I’m saying is appropriate in the world I’m trying to establish myself in.
 I want to say what I think will resonate with others most personally.

-I want to write like my hair is on fire, just like that torch.
+I want to write like my hair is on fire, like a torch.

 I’m trying to, but I’m also afraid.
 Maybe it’s of the possibility of rejection.
 Maybe it’s of the work.
 Maybe it’s because I’m worried the story that will come out of me won’t be enough.